Custom Car Registration in Delaware

 A procedure for obtaining an antique vehicle registration in Delaware must be completed when car owners want to register and legally operate their motor vehicles on public roads.
 The antique car registration process must be completed through the state Division of Motor Vehicles (DMV).
 Drivers who are wondering how to register an antique car in DE need to satisfy the general registration requirements and prepare the necessary paperwork before submitting it to the DMV.
 In addition, they must pay the applicable fees for antique license plates and for antique status of their vehicles.
-If you are still wondering how to apply for a DE antique vehicle registration, continue reading the sections below.
+If you are still wondering how to apply for this type of car registration, continue reading the sections below.

 Definition of an Antique Vehicle in Delaware